justinyaodu/CHS-FTC-CAD/resources/revrobotics/motor/README.md

+# Enabling Motor Rotation in Assemblies

-to allow motors to rotate, right click the motor assembly in the hierarchy -> component properties -> solve as flexible
+To allow the motors to rotate, right click the motor subassembly in the hierarchy -> component properties -> solve as flexible